 How to File ITR Online

-Income Tax Department has released a link to file all the forms for the financial year 2020-21.
-In this only ITR 1 and ITR 4 can be filled completely online in Excel or Java without downloading any software.
+The Income Tax Department has released a link to file all the forms for the financial year 2023-24.
+In this, only ITR 1 and ITR 4 can be filled completely online in Excel or Java without downloading any software.

 Following is the procedure to file ITR: